newcleo-dev-team/lbh15/joss/paper.md

 `lbh15` follows a different implementation approach.

-The efficiency and the effectiveness are assured by the *Object-Oriented* and the *Dynamic Programming* approaches, that have been applied throughout the entire development process. `lbh15` relies on the abstract liquid metal
+The efficiency and the effectiveness are assured by the *Object-Oriented* and the *Dynamic Loading* approaches, that have been applied throughout the entire development process. `lbh15` relies on the abstract liquid metal
 class: all classes describing the different metals inherit from it.
 The abstract class does not implement directly the property correlations, but